PERSONAL INJURY LAWYER

 The overwhelming majority of personal injury claims settle outside of court.
 It is almost always in the best interests of all parties involved in a personal injury claim to settle the matter as quickly as possible.
 This allows the plaintiff to obtain recovery much sooner and address their mounting financial issues and allows the defendant to put the issue behind them without fear of future legal action from the plaintiff.
 During settlement negotiations, the parties involved in the case and their legal representatives will negotiate an agreement.
 If they reach a mutual understanding, the case can end there.
 If the defendant contests liability or the two sides simply cannot reach an agreement, the case will move to litigation and trial.

 If you are expecting to participate in a rideshare accident lawsuit anytime in the near future, it’s essential to have experienced legal representation on your side, even if you think your claim is straightforward.
 Rideshare accidents are often more complex than regular car accidents.
-If you were injured in a rideshare accident, experienced personal injury attorney Christopher Kreeger.
+If you were injured in a rideshare accident in Sacramento, experienced personal injury attorney Christopher Kreeger.
 For a complimentary consultation of your case, contact us today at (916) 782-8400.